kvndl/Asgard-DNA/README.md

     docker volume create redis 	&& \
     docker volume create nextcloud-www

-Do the same for the networks the stack is using:
+Do the same for the network the stack is using:

-    docker network create proxy && \
+    docker network create proxy
-    docker network create vpn

 #### Optional:
 Run [ctop](https://github.com/bcicen/ctop) container to monitor instances: